 These methods can be used alone or in combination, depending upon the analysis required.

-Limits establishments for cleaning validation: The limits selecting depend upon the materials involved and their therapeutic dose.
+Limits establishments for cleaning validation: The limits selected depend upon the materials involved and their therapeutic dose.

-CONCLUSION: Based on the above article cleaning validation is a documented process that is most effective to prove the effectiveness and consistency in the pharmaceutical cleaning of equipment, so it is very important to have an effective cleaning method in place because of regulatory requirements.
+CONCLUSION: Based on the above article cleaning validation is a documented process that is most effective to prove the effectiveness and consistency in the pharmaceutical sampling and cleaning of equipment, so it is very important to have an effective cleaning method in place to meet the regulatory requirements.